Do Berkey Filters Remove Lead?

 In recent years, lead has been a hot button topic centered around the water crisis in Flint, Michigan.
 When the city switched water systems, they did not take proper precautions by adding corrosion inhibitors to the water, which resulted in lead contamination in the water system from the old, corroded lead pipes.

 Through the Safe Drinking Water Act, the Environmental Protection Agency (EPA) is required to set regulations on contaminants in drinking water and the maximum contaminant level goal for lead is zero because of the harm it can cause.

 Lead is a dangerous chemical, even at low exposure levels, but if you have long term exposure to lead, it can cause lead poisoning.
 Side effects of lead poisoning for children include abdominal pain, developmental delay, having trouble learning, fatigue, weight loss, irritability, hearing loss and more.
 For adults, side effects include high blood pressure, joint pain, abdominal pain, having memory issues, reduced sperm count, miscarriage and more.
 And for fetuses, it can result in slow growth, premature birth and low birth weight.
 At high doses, lead poisoning can result in death.

 Humans that are most at risk for lead exposure are children and pregnant women.
 Children’s bodies are continually growing and since their bodies can absorb more of the chemical, it can negatively impact their organs.
 For pregnant women, it puts their developing fetus(es) at risk.
 While lead is absorbed in the body through drinking water, it isn’t absorbed through the skin, so it is generally safe to shower and bathe in at home.
-However, if your water is overly corrosive, you may want to check your local water quality using the Berkey Tap Water Database.
+However, if your water is overly corrosive, you may want to check your local water quality using the Berkey Water Quality Search

 Is Lead in Your Drinking Water?